 It was Father Lathouwers who bought the land in Station Road before he left in 1895, having only stayed here for 3 years, and here was built the new school (incorporating the first real church) and the presbytery.
 Work finished on these in 1896, after Father Lathouwers had left the previous year, and was opened on the 8th November that year.
 It was built at a cost of over £5,000.

-In 1892 the new Church school was dedicated to Saint Charles Borromeo, even though the Church hadn't been built!
-The Hermitage would still be used for the next four years.
+In 1892 the new Church was dedicated to Saint Charles Borromeo, even though the Church hadn't been built!
+The Hermitage name and building would still be used for the next four years.

 Charles Borromeo was born in a castle on the shores of Lake Maggiore, in Northern Italy in 1538.
 He was the son of a rich Italian nobleman, who owned the castle.